Kaveh Rezaei: Senior

 Rezaei received his first call-up to the senior side on 30 August 2015 replacing injured Alireza Jahanbakhsh.
 He made his debut against India during Iran's 2018 World Cup Qualification campaign on 8 September 2015.
 After a 2-year absence from the international side, Rezaei received another call-up on 1 October 2017 to play for Iran in friendlies against Togo and Russia.
 On 17 March 2018, he scored his first international goal in a 4–0 victory against Sierra Leone.
 In May 2018, he was named in Iran's preliminary squad for the 2018 World Cup in Russia but did not make the final 23.

 Style of play

 A hardworking, skillful and creative forward, who is good in the air and is known for his great striking ability.
 A typical number 9, Rezaei been used on the wings through his career.
 Charleroi teammate and French goalkeeper Nicolas Penneteau heaped praise towards Rezaei, calling him "a complete striker".

 Personal life

 In May 2017, Rezaei married with Iran women's national volleyball team player Farnoosh Sheikhi.
 His father in law, Fereydoun Sheikhi was killed in a plane crash in January 2019.

-His idol was Thiery Henry.
+His idol was Thierry Henry.
 He is a friend to Mehdi Rahmati, Bakhtiar Rahmani and Soroush Rafiei.
 He cites Navid Mohammadzadeh as his favourite actor.
 He can speak Persian and Kurdish fluently.